UMM-CSci-3601-S21/lab-1-elena-and-kyle/README.md

 browser of choice.
 (In most cases, 'double clicking' the file should do this.
 In Visual Studio Code, you can right click on the file, choose "Copy Path", and paste that into the browser's URL bar.)

-Remove this paragraph from your `README.md` file.
-Replace the URL in the next subsection with your team's GitHub.io URL, which should look something like
-this: <http://umm-csci-3601.github.io/3601-lab1_HTML-CSS/> but will not be identical.

 ### Our Team's GitHub Pages URL

 > You should replace the link below with a link to *your* group's GitHub Pages